krishna213119-pixel/krishna213119-pixel/README.md

 # 💫 About Me:
-i am a student <br>currently i am pursuing my carrer in btech cse<br>and looking forward to upskill my learning <br>and grow myself in tech industary
+I am a college student <br>currently i am pursuing my carrer in btech cse(AI)<br>and looking forward to upskill my learning <br>and grow myself in tech industary

 ## 🌐 Socials: